-Students are expected to keep a log-book of the devising process and this is written up into a 3000 word reflective document incorporating their research, development of ideas, performance reflection and evaluation.
+Students are expected to keep a log-book of the devising process and this is written up into a 3000 word reflective portfolio incorporating their research, development of ideas, performance reflection and evaluation.

-COMPONENT TWO: Text in Performance (20%)
+Component Two: Text in Performance (20%)

-Students undertake a role within a production of a play, directed by their teacher.
-Students will also prepare a monologue OR a duologue.
+Students undertake a performance or design role within a production of a play, directed by their teacher.
+Students will also prepare a monologue or a duologue.